scaling intelligence

 »When I was a boy I wanted to maximize my impact on the world.
 And I was smart enough to realize that I am NOT very smart and that I have to build a machine that learns to become much smarter than myself, such that it can solve all the problems that I cannot solve myself, and I can retire«.

 Jürgen Schmidhuber is considered the father of modern AI: his algorithms enable, among other groundbreaking AI-solutions, Siri, Alexa and Google Assistant.
-They run on billions of smart computers and would have made him and his co-creators incredibly rich if they could have been patented.
+They run on billions of smart devices and would have made him and his co-creators incredibly wealthy — if they could have been patented.

-But patenting pure algorithms or AI methods is very difficult to impossible.
-Software patents require the solution of a technical problem by technical means.
-Developing abstract ideas alone is not sufficient.
+But patenting pure algorithms or AI methods is extremely difficult, if not impossible.
+Software patents require solving a technical problem by technical means; abstract ideas alone are not sufficient.
 But if pure AI itself cannot be protected, what is the next best solution?
-It’s a monopolization of technically enabling the next development stages, which is very difficult or even impossible to circumvent.
+It’s monopolizing the technical enablers of the next stages of development — something that is very difficult, if not impossible, to circumvent.

 So what’s the next and ultimate development stage?
-Some really generalized, conscious AI.
+A truly generalized, conscious AI.

-The enabling of this step does not only unsettle religious people and philosophers.
-Anyway, on closer examination even the romance of knowledge is ultimately only a form of unfulfilled love, according to Ashby: »whether [… s.o./sth.] can be “really” intelligent is not a question for the philosophers: they know nothing about […] intelligence.« And unfortunately, only few people can really be called »crowns of creation«.
-Even human »geniuses« are never really universally ingenious, but similar to the currently superhumanly powerful AI systems usually more specialized, cf. Nietzsche: »I have never believed the people when they speak of great human beings — and I maintained my belief that it was an inverse cripple who had too little of everything and too much of one thing«.
+The prospect of such a step unsettles not only religious people and philosophers.
+Yet, as Ashby noted, the romance of knowledge is ultimately only another form of unfulfilled love: “whether [… s.o./sth.] can be ‘really’ intelligent is not a question for the philosophers: they know nothing about […] intelligence.”
+And indeed, only few people could honestly be called “crowns of creation.”
+Even so-called human “geniuses” are never universally ingenious; like today’s superhumanly powerful AI systems, they are usually specialized.
+Nietzsche expressed it pointedly: “I have never believed the people when they speak of great human beings — and I maintained my belief that it was an inverse cripple who had too little of everything and too much of one thing.”

-Enabling the next and final steps on the road to an ultimate powerful AI is a technical integration and coordination problem which also meets the technicity requirements for institutional protection rights.
-Finally, AI won’t become superhuman-like unless you enable superhuman plasticity of neural networks.
+Enabling the next and final steps toward an ultimately powerful AI is a matter of technical integration and coordination.
+This also satisfies the “technicality” requirements for institutional protection rights.
+After all, AI will not become truly superhuman unless we enable superhuman plasticity in neural networks.

 Here’s a simple, efficient solution to these problems.